All Episodes

 I am too, actually.

-You know, it's we want the world to know what's going on, we want their support, but um we are taking care of ourselves and we're doing fine because we're conservatives here in San Diego.
+But we are taking care of ourselves, and we're doing fine because we're conservatives here in San Diego.

 Although we're getting a little purple as time goes by.